Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Thank you, hunters, guides and landowners

-It is hard to believe we have been tracking this disease in wild deer in Alberta for over 20 years.
-Alberta began CWD hunter surveillance in 1998 and has one of the best continuous datasets documenting the occurrence and patterns of CWD in wild cervids, specifically in prairie and parkland ecosystems.
+Alberta CWD hunter surveillance began in 1998 and has one of the best continuous datasets documenting the occurrence and patterns of CWD in wild cervids, specifically in prairie and parkland ecosystems.
 The continued support of hunters, guides and landowners is the basis for the strength of our surveillance data.

 The success of the CWD surveillance program relies heavily on participation by hunters, guides, and landowners to ensure a successful harvest that provides heads to be tested.
 We heartily acknowledge and thank all those who helped make the program so successful and look forward to your continued support.